Beachside, Newfoundland and Labrador: Services

 The community of Beachside gets its mail from rural mail boxes and the nearest post office to the community is in Little Bay.
 The residents have access to cable television through Regional Cable Television.
 Newfoundland and Labrador Hydro provides the community with electricity, and its source of power is the Springdale Terminal Station.
 The station has a voltage of 12 500v and a transformer capacity of 333.
 The roads in the community are paved but are considered by the residents to be in poor condition.
 The nearest airport to the community is in Deer Lake and the nearest emergency air service is located at Springdale Junction.

 There are no longer any businesses located in Beachside.
 There are no banks, financial institutions or insurance companies in Beachside but residents have access to these facilities in Springdale.

-Residents have access to both satellite and DSL internet, the latter of which does not exceed 8Mbit/s download and 0.5Mbit/s upload.
+Residents have access to both satellite and DSL internet, the latter of which does not exceed 8 Mbit/s download and 0.5 Mbit/s upload.